Minnesota State University Moorhead: Academics

 MSUM offers 76 undergraduate majors with 99 emphases and 14 graduate degree programs.
 MSUM's colleges: the College of Arts, Media and Communication; the College of Business and Innovation; the College of Education and Human Services; the College of Humanities and Social Sciences; and the College of Science, Health and the Environment.

 MSUM is accredited by 14 national accrediting and certification agencies, including the Higher Learning Commission.
 The MSUM School of Business is fully accredited by the Association to Advance Collegiate Schools of Business International (AACSB).

-The Nursing program is accredited at both the baccalaureate (BSN) and master’s (MS in nursing) levels by the Commission on Collegiate Nursing Education (CCNE).
+The Nursing program is accredited at both the baccalaureate (BSN) and master's (MS in nursing) levels by the Commission on Collegiate Nursing Education (CCNE).
 Additional areas of accreditation include: Speech, Language and Hearing Sciences; Athletic Training; and Teacher Education.

 MSUM also collaborates with Concordia College, North Dakota State University, North Dakota State College of Science, and Minnesota State Community and Technical College on a Tri-College University program that offers students the chance to take courses between the five campuses that can be credited toward their degree.

 Minnesota State University Moorhead professors have been recognized with more CASE Carnegie Foundation for the Advancement of Teaching Professors of the Year designations than any college or university, public or private, in Minnesota, the Dakotas, Iowa, or Wisconsin.
 One professor has earned CASE Carnegie United States Professor of the Year designation and eleven professors have earned designation as CASE Carnegie Minnesota Professor of the Year.

 Publications

 MSUM operates the New Rivers Press, a nonprofit literary press founded in 1968.

 The campus newspaper is The Advocate, formerlyThe MiSTiC.
 The MiSTiC was closed by university administration in 1970.

 The school also publishes a literary magazine, Red Weather, with the support of the English Department.
 The yearly publication is a journal of prose, poetry, interviews, photography and art by current undergraduates and graduate students, faculty, staff, and alumni.

 Students produce a weekly open-submission literary journal entitled The Yellow Bicycle, a collection of poetry, prose, essays, and reviews.

 MSUM produces a daily faculty/staff email newsletter called Dragon Digest and a twice a year publication for its alumni and friends titled Moorhead Magazine.

+The Interactive Journal of Global Leadership and Learning (IJGLL), a blind peer-reviewed open access scientific journal, is published twice a year by the Department of Leadership and Learning in the College of Education and Human Services.
+The IJGLL focuses on original research in areas related to P-12, post-secondary, and community education.